fermyon/developer/content/spin/dynamic-configuration.md

 As of v1.0.1, Spin also supports having more than a single “default” key value store per application.
 Multiple stores of any `type` can be configured in the `runtime-config.toml` .

-> Note that Fermyon Cloud only supports "default" key value stores today.
-To see more about Spin support on Cloud, visit the limitations document.
+> **Note:** At present, when deploying an application to Fermyon Cloud only the single "default" key-value store is supported.
+To see more about Spin support on Fermyon Cloud, visit the [limitations documentation](http://localhost:3000/cloud/faq#spin-limitations).

 ```toml
 [key_value_store.default]